dankhap/dactyl-keyboard/README.md

 * Make changes to design, repeat `load-file`, OpenSCAD will watch for changes and rerender.
 * When done, use OpenSCAD to export STL files

+Notes
+All screws used are m3x12 for the dactyl.
+Brass knurled nuts m3x5x5 are used for to attatch the dactyl top and bottom case and the Manuform top and bottom cover. m3x12 screws and nuts are used to attatch the wrist rests to the case

+TRRS jack being used is SJ-43514.

 **Tips**
 * [Some other ways to evaluate the clojure design file](http://stackoverflow.com/a/28213489)
 * [Example designing with clojure](http://adereth.github.io/blog/2014/04/09/3d-printing-with-clojure/)